 343 Industries is shutting down servers for Halo games on the Xbox 360 in the upcoming January.
-However, players will still be able to play the campaigns and access other offline features of the game, but features such as the service record in Halo 3 and Halo 3: ODST will no longer be available starting January 2022.
+However, players will still be able to play the campaigns and access other offline features of the game.
+Still, features such as the service record in Halo 3 and Halo 3: ODST will no longer be available starting January 2022.

-343 Industries is currently developing Halo Infinite which is slotted for release on December 8, 2021.
-Moreover, the studio is also working on developing Halo: The Master Chief Collection that currently is in the eighth season.
-Online features for the Master Chief Collection are available currently.
+343 Industries is currently developing Halo Infinite, which is slotted for release on December 8, 2021.
+Moreover, the studio is also working on developing Halo: The Master Chief Collection, which currently is in the eighth season.
+Online features for the Master Chief Collection are currently available.